A driver for older Wacom tablets.

 Purpose

-Wacom hardware tends to outlast its driver support, with functional tablets losing compatibility with with newer macOS releases.
-MockTab is a small, focused driver that targets USB and Bluetooth Wacom tablets from the early 2000s through up to about 2020, on macOS 13 and newer.
+Wacom hardware tends to outlast its driver support, with functional tablets losing compatibility with newer macOS releases.
+MockTab is a small, focused driver that targets USB and Bluetooth Wacom tablets from the early 2000s through roughly 2020, on macOS 13 and newer.

-Everything that affects how a stylus feels: pressure curve (a two-point Bézier editor with Linear, Soft, and Firm presets), stroke stabilization, double-click distance, rotation behavior, and cursor motion.
+Controls pressure response (a two-point Bézier curve editor with Linear, Soft, and Firm presets), stroke smoothing, double-click distance, rotation handling, and relative cursor movement.
 Tested with Photoshop, Affinity, Krita, Procreate Dreams, Rebelle, and Clip Studio.

 Per-app overrides